Ayesha8-ahmed/VAPT_Cyber_Connect_Fellowship/CTF/Networking /Wireshark_Task/Pyshark.md

 Total DNS packets processed: 580
 Queries found and printed: 292

-How It Works
+### How It Works
-Opens the .pcap file with PyShark and filters only DNS queries (dns.flags.response == 0) Extracts source IP, domain name (dns.qry_name), and query type (dns.qry_type) Uses a set to avoid duplicate entries (same source IP + same domain) Detects DNS server IP from the destination of the first query Prints a neat table + summary stats at the end
+-Opens the .pcap file with PyShark and filters only DNS queries (dns.flags.response == 0) -Extracts source IP, domain name (dns.qry_name), and query type (dns.qry_type) -Uses a set to avoid duplicate entries (same source IP + same domain) -Detects DNS server IP from the destination of the first query -Prints a neat table + summary stats at the end

-Quick DNS Reminder
+### Quick DNS Reminder
-DNS Query → Your device asks: “What is the IP of google.com?”
+-DNS Query → Your device asks: “What is the IP of google.com?”
-DNS Response → DNS server replies with the IP address (or error) Type 1 = A record (IPv4)
+-DNS Response → DNS server replies with the IP address (or error) -Type 1 = A record (IPv4)
-Type 28 = AAAA record (IPv6)
+-Type 28 = AAAA record (IPv6)